(208) 523-4433 info@wrightlawidaho.com

 Often, the name of a business entity will be different than the actual names of the people behind the business.
 Even if the business name includes the name of an owner, as the business develops and its reputation grows, those who take over the business may not share that name.

 Unfortunately, the ability to do business under a different name is also exploited by the bad guys.
 If they start or take over an entity under a different name, it is easier for them and their criminal activity to avoid detection.
-To fight this, the Corporate Transparency Act requires most business
+To fight this, the Corporate Transparency Act requires most business entities to provide the government with information about the key people behind that entity.

 How Do I Submit This Information?